markmusic27/gradient-descent-engine/README.md

 ## Gradient Decent

 What makes gradient decent great is the ability that it has to use one fundemental algorithm that can be applied to a number of different regressions and models.
 These includes linear regression (optimizing the intercept & slope), logistic regression (optimizing squiggle), t-SNE (optimizing clusters), and much more!
+It works by taking steps that get closer to the optimal value.
+What makes it so efficient is the way that it does this.
+The farther away from the optimal value, the larger the steps.
+When it gets closer, the steps will become smaller.

 ## Algorithm Snippet